Tenants Rip Program Tying Rent Hikes to Landlord Investments

 --Beacon schools;

---Establishing a meaningful Small Business Advisory Councilwhich actually included representatives who owned small businesses;
+--Establishing a meaningful Small Business Advisory Council, which actually included representatives who owned small businesses;

 --Communicare Clinics;